ibm-cloud-docs/natural-language-understanding/custom-class.md

 copyright:
   years: 2015, 2022
-lastupdated: "2022-01-25"
+lastupdated: "2022-08-04"

 subcollection: natural-language-understanding

 ---

-{:shortdesc: .shortdesc}
-{:external: target="_blank" .external}
-{:tip: .tip}
-{:note: .note}
-{:beta: .beta}
-{:pre: .pre}
-{:important: .important}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:javascript: .ph data-hd-programlang='javascript'}
-{:java: .ph data-hd-programlang='java'}
-{:python: .ph data-hd-programlang='python'}
-{:swift: .ph data-hd-programlang='swift'}
+{{site.data.keyword.attribute-definition-list}}

 # Creating custom classification models
 {: #classifications}

 The custom classifications feature allows you to train a multi-label text classifier using your own labeled data.
-Once trained, the model will be automatically deployed in NLU and available for analyze calls.
+Once trained, the model will be automatically deployed in {{site.data.keyword.nlufull}} and available for analyze calls.

 ## Creating classifications model training data
 {: #create-classification-training-data}